mattwaler/mattwaler.com/src/blog/switch-statements-nunjucks.md

 ---
-title: Switch Statements Exist in Nunjucks
+title: Switch statements exist in Nunjucks!
 description:
   Learn how to use switch statements in Nunjucks, even though they are missing from the official documentation.
 date: 2020-03-15